zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 The resulting sampling algorithm is very simple:

-1. compute opacity along the ray;
+1. compute total opacity along the ray;
 2. pick a CDF value;
-3. convert to optical depth using the Equation 17;
+3. convert it to optical depth using the Equation 17;
 4. compute the distance using the Equation 22.

 ### Linear Variation of Density with Altitude in Rectangular Coordinates